West Virginia Talk

 Top of the page

-tight as Dick’s hatband (headband) – Something that’s stuck.
+tight as Dick’s hatband (headband) Something that’s stuck.
 “This jar lid is on tight as Dick’s hatband.”
 I’ve only heard this expression in West Virginia and Kentucky.
 But an Internet acquaintance says it’s also common among 50+ adults in Alabama.
-I’ve also heard people use it to mean someone is “tight” as in drunk, but that’s not how we used the expression.
-Here’s a theory about its origin:
+I've read in phrase references that it can mean someone is “tight” as in drunk or cheap, but that’s not how we used the expression.
+One source says it refers to Richard Cromwell who took over, briefly, the role of Lord protector of England after the death of his father Oliver Cromwell.

-trouble and sorrow – Lament of a old woman who came to our house after the car she was riding in broke down on White Oak Mountain.
+trouble and sorrow Lament of a old woman who came to our house after the car she was riding in broke down on White Oak Mountain, W.Va.
 “Trouble and sorrow.
 Trouble and sorrow,” she said.

 Top of the page